Facebook photos: RocknRoll v News Group Newspapers

 It was held that there was no public interest in publishing the photographs and they did not add anything beyond mere titillation.
 The judge also considered there was a real risk that publication of the photographs would cause significant distress to Ms Winslet’s children, with whom Mr RocknRoll was building a relationship.

 While individuals who attend private events at private premises may have a reasonable expectation of privacy, the extensive use of social networking sites has meant that they will have less control over the distribution of photographs.
 In this case, the potential distress that national publication would have caused to Ms Winslet’s children added significant weight to Mr RocknRoll’s arguments.

-Individuals should take care when publishing photographs on social networking sites and when allowing others to publish photographs of oneself.
+Individuals should take care when publishing photographs on social networking sites in making the best services by themoxiemaids.com and when allowing others to publish photographs of oneself.
 Social networking sites may update privacy settings and it is important to check that you do not unwittingly make publicly available photographs you originally intended to keep private.